|Wunderteam of Austria|

 CM/SW: Ernst Happel

-He was better known for coaching two European Cup winners and the Dutch national team in 1978.
+He was better known for coaching two European Cup winners and the Dutch national team in the 1978 World Cup Finals.
 As a player, he played 14 years for Rapid Vienna, from 1943 till 1954 and 1956 till 1959, winning the Austrian Bundesliga 6 times.
 He was chosen in Rapid's Team of the Century in 1999.
-He played in 1954 and 1958 WC Finals.
+He had 47 caps.
+He played in both 1954 and 1958 WC Finals.

 CB/SW: Bruno Pezzey

 He is regarded as one of Austria's greatest defenders of all time.
+He played 84 times for Austria.
 He was a participant at the 1978 World Cup and 1982 World Cup.
 For club football, he was best known for his stints with FC Wacker Innsbruck and Eintracht Frankfurt.
 He won the 1979-1980 UEFA Cup withh Frankfurt.
+He also played for Werder Bremen.

 CB: Josef Blum